RuochengDong/STAT679/readme.md

-This folder contains some usful and important thing from STAT 679.
+This folder contains some usful and important class notes, homework code from STAT 679.

-Student-B: this folder is awesome.
+All codes are from Ruocheng Dong and team mates during the class.